Dreams of the Deep

 The station had been working since someone reset the lighting schedule and decided it was morning, which was as close to consensus as a station without functioning chronometers in half its sections was going to achieve.
 People in the corridors.
 Tools.
 The sound of repair, which was the sound of crisis except slower and without the alarms.

-Lev walked the aft sections checking readouts.
+Lev moved through the aft sections checking readouts.
 Forty-six percent on the bypass.
 Down from forty-seven.
 The filters degrading under sustained load at a rate Breck could slow but not stop.
 The supply run had left at 0600, one of the station’s crew in a utility craft heading for Karsten Platform at a conservative burn.
 Four days out, whatever time to source parts, four days back.
 Ten days of Breck cleaning and reseating.
 Ten days of Mirin rationing medication.
 Ten days of a bypass recycler running a distance event it had been designed for a sprint.

 “How’s the ship?”